 - Gable Vents – They are installed on the exterior wall of the house, near the roof ridge.
 Gable vents can function as both intake and exhaust vents, but to become effective, they must come in contact with strong winds first for the roof to receive proper airflow.

 Whatever residential roofing service you need, from the installation of roof vents to replacing your old roof, you can count on Polk Contracting, Inc. To schedule a free consultation, give us a call at (410) 660-2922 or fill out our contact form.
-We serve homeowners in Bel Air, Abingdon, MD, and the surrounding communities.
+We serve homeowners in Harford County and surrounding areas.